 Latin Honors on graduation (cum laude, magna cum laude, and summa cum laude) are based primarily upon the Barnard grade point average.
 If the Barnard GPA meets the designated level for a particular honor, then a combined average, including transfer grades, is also computed.
 If both the Barnard and combined averages are high enough, a student will then receive honors.
 A sliding scale requiring higher qualifying averages is used if there are fewer than 86 points of letter-graded work in the grade point average.

 Transfer advisers will be available to discuss the planning of each term’s program, a student’s academic goals and interests, and other aspects of college life.
-Students should meet with their adviser during the first few weeks of class and again in the advance program-planning period.
+Students should meet with their adviser during the first few weeks of class and again in the advance course registration period.

 Back to the top of the page ↑